 Florence in October

-Florence is similar to Rome, in that the temperatures are far more conducive to walking around the city and enjoying the riches dating from the Renaissance era.
+Florence is similar to Rome, in that the high temperatures have lessened, and it's far more pleasant to walk around the city and enjoy the riches dating from the Renaissance era.

-You are likely to find hotel prices in Florence lower than in August, and also slightly fewer tourists.
+You are likely to find hotel prices in Florence lower than in August, and also slightly fewer tourists making it a perfect time to visit.
 If you're already visiting Italy in October to see Rome, it's certainly worth adding Florence into your travel itinerary.